ibrahimfqaisi/HR-management-system/README.md

 Header for navigating to any other pages and Footer have  copyright.

  i did refactor the render prototype function to render each employee information in a separate card in the home page

+ Save all the employees in the Local Storage so when I refresh the page I will not lose my old data.
+ Render  department information in a table.